Welcoming New Volunteers To Your Chapter

 Step 1: Receiving a notification when your chapter has a new volunteer:

-• Whatever way you choose to learn about your new volunteers, make it a standard process in your chapter to quickly contact them.
+• Whatever way you choose to learn about your new volunteers, we encourage you to make it a standard process in your chapter to contact them quickly.

 Step 2: Reaching out to new volunteers: